 5. Cotton Swabs

-The unit just got back from the range and everyone is feeling great from a solid day shooting.
+The unit just got back from the range, and everyone is feeling great after a solid day of shooting.
 The last thing to worry about is cleaning your rifle.

 Thirty minutes later, every troop has a mountain-sized pile of carbon-filled, bent-up cotton swabs.
 Even if you use an entire box of cotton swabs, the rifle isn’t clean enough.
 Even after you’ve used all of the cotton swabs that supply has, the rifle isn’t clean enough.
 Even if you send one person to the PX to buy out their entire stock of cotton swabs, the rifle isn’t clean enough.